henokmikre/static_generator/README.md

   specify that directory in the setting, e.g. private://<generator_directory>.
 - rSync Public: The rSync command line options for public file generation.
 - rSync Code: The rSync command line options for code file generation.
-- Paths to generate: Specify which paths to generate.
-If left blank, all paths are generated.
+- Paths to generate: Specify paths to generate.
+This often includes paths for views that have a page display, or the "Default front page" setting from /admin/config/system/site-information (generated as index.html).
-- Paths to not generate: Specify which paths to never generate.
+- Paths and Patterns to not generate: Specify which paths and/or patterns to never generate.
+For example, to never generate the /about page, enter "/about", or to never generate any path starting with /about, enter "/about/*".
 - Blocks to ESI: Specify which blocks to ESI include.
 If left blank, all blocks are ESI included.
 - Blocks to not ESI: Specify blocks that should not be ESI included.
 - Frequently changing blocks: Specify blocks that change frequently.